-Sullivan County Schools Summer Feeding program starts Thursday
+Sullivan County Schools summer feeding program starts Thursday

-BLOUNTVILLLE — Free breakfast and lunches for those 18 and younger will be available at four Sullivan County Schools for much of June, starting Thursday, June 2 through Thursday June 30.
+BLOUNTVILLE — Free breakfast and lunch for those 18 and younger will be available at four Sullivan County Schools campuses for much of next month, starting Thursday, June 2 through Thursday, June 30.

 Breakfast and lunch will be available for pick up at the sites below, all from 9 a.m. to 11 a.m. each Monday through Thursday during the program.
 The schools are: